-When I decided to update my outdoor entertaining space, I had no idea it would turn into such a big project.
-But now that my Palm Beach chic deck makeover is finished, it’s hard to believe the before and after is the same deck!
-With the bright colors mixed with black and white, lots of comfortable outdoor furniture and a little Chinoiserie thrown in, I think I’ll be spending my whole summer out here!
+When I decided to update my outdoor living space with a Palm Beach chic deck makeover, I had no idea it would turn into such a big project.
+But now that it’s finished, it’s hard to believe the before and after is the same deck!
+Even if you don’t want to use the same colors, you’re sure to find some deck decorating ideas you can use in your own backyard.

 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.

 Just 6 weeks ago, my deck looked like this.